 A Supermoon, a Blood Moon and a Total Lunar Eclipse

 All in One Night!

 A Blue Moon will occur on January 31 that just happens to synchronize with an eclipse, which will turn will give the moon a prominent red color.
-Ever hear the phrase “once in a blue moon?”
+Ever hear the phrase “once in a blue moon”, and wondered about its origin?
 Although not as rare as the Super Blue Blood Moon, a blue moon only occurs approximately every 2.7 years.
 Although the next blue moon will be in March 2018.

 What is a Blue Moon?
 Its when a calendar month experiences 2 full moons.
 The first full moon took place on January 1 and the second full moon will take place on January 31.
 A Supermoon is a full moon whose trajectory is at its closest point to Earth in a single orbit.
 A lunar eclipse occurs when the moon passes directly behind the Earth into its shadow, making it emerge bigger and brighter than usual.